Learn about Section Resources to Stay Connected

 - Social Media Support – Each section has both a dedicated Facebook page and Twitter account.
 The section can either take direct control of the Facebook page by adding editors or can elect to send content to the Section Support office to have the content placed.
 Sections are encouraged to remind their members to ‘like’ or ‘follow’ the section social media services.
 If there are questions on implementation, promotion, or administration please contact email@example.com.

 *Section members may have spam filters in place which can interfere with email delivery.
-Please encourage section members to white-list email from utahbar.org.
+Please encourage section members to add utahbar.org to their email allow list.
 If the staff of the Utah State Bar has sent the message through the internal section communication tool they can confirm delivery to an address, If the email is sent using an external list service Bar staff can confirm that has left the service but it cannot confirm delivery.